01924 664177

 Manslaughter is further divided into subcategories of “voluntary” and “involuntary.”

-Voluntary manslaughter is committed when the offender meets the conditions of unlawfully killing someone with the intent to kill or commit GBH) but it can be shown that they were NOT of sound mind and discretion when committing the crime.
-The murder is viewed as manslaughter in light of three special defences – loss of control, diminished responsibility, or a suicide pact.
+Voluntary manslaughter is committed when the offender meets the conditions of unlawfully killing someone with the intent to kill or commit GBH, but it can be shown that they were NOT of sound mind and discretion when committing the crime.
+The murder is viewed as manslaughter in light of three special defences:

 • Diminished responsibility: the defendant’s conduct can be explained by an abnormality of mental functioning due to a recognised medical condition which impacted their ability to understand the nature of their actions or to make a rational judgement to exercise self-control.

-Involuntary manslaughter refers to when the offender unlawfully killed someone and was of sound mind and discretion.
-But the intention to kill or cause grievous bodily harm is missing here.
-These types of manslaughter are charged in their own right.
-Involuntary manslaughter can also occur in cases where the prosecution fails to prove the defendant had the mental component required for a murder charge.
+Involuntary manslaughter refers to when the offender unlawfully killed someone and was of sound mind and discretion, but the intention to kill or cause grievous bodily harm is missing.
 There are two types:

-• Gross negligence manslaughter – where the defendant’s gross negligence led to the death of another person.
-To prove gross negligence, the prosecution must satisfy the following:
+• Gross negligence manslaughter: where the defendant’s gross negligence led to the death of another person.
+To prove this, the prosecution must satisfy:

-2. This duty of care was breached and caused (or significantly contributed) to the death of the victim
+• This duty of care was breached and caused (or significantly contributed to) the death;

-3. The breach is characterised as gross negligence, and therefore a crime.
+• The breach is characterised as gross negligence.

 Maximum Sentences for Murder and Manslaughter